 Nick Kosar is the Founder & CEO of Open Road Digital and takes great satisfaction in helping businesses not only make sense of “all things digital” but to use digital technologies to produce positive, strategic results.

-He loves his clients’ “a ha” moments – when veteran professionals begin to understand how a wide range of digital practices and technologies can improve their revenues.
+He loves his clients’ “a ha” moments – when veteran professionals begin to understand how they can literally create a new digital reality for themselves and their firms.

 Nick began his career in the publishing field as the editor of Far East Traveler magazine in Tokyo.
 Over a 13-year period, he ran editorial, production, and design operations in magazine, book, and digital publishing environments in Japan and the United States.